 Each member nation shall be accorded equal representation on all the committees.
 Every national desiring to be heard shall be heard.

 In the committees, including the NAC, each nation may have up to two participating representatives.
-Speaking rights are accorded to both participating representatives
+Speaking rights are accorded to both participating representatives.

 Part IV: The Secretariat